 - Day 3 – We have a couple of routing options today, either out and back or a big loop.
 Either way our primary target today is Col Agnel (#4).
 Like many high French passes the road to the top climbs deceptively as we ride a long meandering road through tiny village, with wide open valley hills on both sides, mostly grassy with the occasional tree(s).
 Next thing you know the grass has disappeared, the ground is mostly rock and gravel, you hit a series of steep switchbacks and then at you’re on the top at 2,744 meters (9,003 feet).
 The border into Italy is at the top and the ride down the Italian side is steeper with more switchbacks.
 From here our options include 3 more passes including tiny mountain roads as part of a big loop back to Guillestre, the frequently chosen option of an addtional pass and then a ride back over the Col Agnel in the opposite direction (a completely different experince) and sometimes we visit the village of Saint-Véran, the highest village in France at 2,042 meters.

 - Day 4 – After a hearty French breakfast we turn our focus back to the mission at hand, the Highest of the High – that happens today.
 We head south and within 1/2 an hour we are heading up out first pass of the day.
 Like many French passes the road is free flowing, the switchbacks reasonably wide and the tar is good.
 This pass has roadside moto-photographers who take your picture(s) on the switchbacks, for sale a day or two later on their website.
 To the top and back down, a valley road and then we start up the Col du Restefond (#5) and from there it on up to #1 – Cime de la Bonette at 2,862 meters (9,390 feet).
 The French “fudge it” a little bit here as the actual pass or col (Col de la Bonette) is actually at 2,715 meters (8.907 feet), which would be #5.
 But they built a 2 km loop road at the top that circles the Cime de la Bonette up to 2,862 meters and that is how they get the Highest of the High.
-After we look at the plaque at the top and admire the view we head down the other side for lunch.
-The more popular option is to reverse course and ride the whole route back in the opposite direction for a completely different perspective.
+After lunch can loop over several smaller passes or reverse course and ride the whole route back in the opposite direction for a completely different perspective.
 We have come all this way, may as well enjoy it.

 - Day 5 – Today we start working our way back north.
 After an hour’s ride up and down valley roads we reach the start of today’s highest pass, the Col du Galibier.
 It’s #5 on the TOP 10 list at 2,645 meters (8,678 feet).
 The start of Col du Galibier is somewhat unique in that it starts from the top of another pass, the Col du Lautaret at 2,058 meters (6,752 feet).
 There is a tunnel near the top in case the weather is really bad at the very top.
 The views from the top of this pass are stunning and look very different depending on whether you’re looking north or south.
 We continue over 3 more passes before we lunch back in Bourg St. Maurice.
 We ride another 3 more smaller passes before we make it to our hotel in Chamonix.
 It’s a long day but it is filled with all the riding you want and some of the most beautiful and scenic passes in the Alps.